yanivam/react-path-tooltip/README.md

 A simple yet beautiful react tooltip component for paths (i.e. SVGElements).
 The component detects the SVG and Path locations/sizes.
 The component also detects the display text width of the tooltip.
 Based on that information a calculation is done so that the rendering of the tooltip will be optimized and correctly oriented.

-**Notes:**

-* When using the tooltip, make sure that the SVG elements are located in the code above the tooltip elements.
-The reason: In SVG, the rendering order is based on the document order.
-I.e. the first elements in the SVG document fragment getting "painted" first.
-Subsequent elements are painted on top of previously painted elements.
-Thus the order of elements is important to avoid issues with path elements rendered on top of tooltips.
-* If the tooltip text is too long, then the tooltip controller will automatically wrap the text across multiple lines.

 ## Demo

 ![simple example](https://raw.githubusercontent.com/yanivam/react-svg-worldmap/master/react-path-tooltip.gif)